backdrop-contrib/passwordless/README.txt

 Passwordless settings can be found at admin/config/system/passwordless.
 For the moment, the only setting concerns whether or not a help link is provided on the login form (and, consequently, whether the help page exists at all), and the text of the help link.
 A small CSS file is loaded on the login page only if help is turned on.

+### Suggested module

+Enabling [HTML5 Tools](http://drupal.org/project/html5_tools) is encouraged for HTML5 sites, since it allows Passwordless to produce an HTML5-compliant `type="email"` field in login forms.
+Without HTML5 Tools, a regular text field will be produced.

 ### Due credit

 Passwordless follows the idea behind [NoPassword](https://nopassword.alexsmolen.com), but is all based on Drupal's native functionality and code.